Coconut braised beef short ribs with ginger & Thai basil.

 10g pickled cucumber

-1. Begin by coating the beef short ribs in the oil and the coarse sea salt and mix well with your hands ensuring that all the meat gets a good coating of oil and salt.
+Coat the Ribs: Begin by coating the beef short ribs in coconut oil and coarse sea salt.
+Mix well with your hands, ensuring that all the meat gets a good coating.

-2. Next, heat a large oven proof tray to a medium heat and add the beef short ribs.
-Gently fry for a minute or so on each side to give the ribs a little colour.
-Then add the lemongrass, kaffir lime leaves, long red chillies, Thai shallots, two thirds of the julienne ginger, coconut cream, tamarind, fish sauce and the sugar and stir well.
-Make sure the beef cheeks are submerged in the coconut milk, add more if needed.
-Then tightly wrap the tray in tin foil to protect the contents from direct heat of the oven, all ingredients should be completely submerged in the coconut cream.
+Sear and Combine: Heat a large ovenproof tray to medium heat and add the beef short ribs.
+Gently fry for a minute on each side to give the ribs a little colour.
+Add lemongrass, makrut lime leaves, long red chillies, Thai shallots, two-thirds of the julienne ginger, coconut cream, tamarind, fish sauce, and palm sugar.
+Stir well.
+Ensure the beef is submerged in the coconut milk; add more if needed.
+Wrap the tray tightly in tin foil to protect the contents from direct heat, ensuring all ingredients are submerged.

-4. Once the beef ribs are ready to come out taste the coconut broth to ensure that you are happy with the seasoning.
-It should be delicately sweet from the coconut cream, moreish and salty from the fish sauce, add a little more of either if you think necessary.
-Finish by gently shaking in the Thai basil leaves at the last second.
+Season the Broth: Once the beef is ready, taste the coconut broth to ensure you're happy with the seasoning.
+It should be delicately sweet from the coconut cream and salty from the fish sauce.
+Adjust as necessary.
+Finish by gently stirring in the Thai basil leaves at the last second.

-5. Once ready serve, place the short ribs in bowls, drizzled with the seasoned coconut milk and aromats.
-Garnish with more julienne ginger, fresh coriander leaves, crispy shallots, Thai basil flowers, pickled cucumber and ginger.
-This dish is awesome alongside steamed Jasmine rice and a spicy salad.
+Serve and Garnish: Serve the short ribs in bowls, drizzled with the seasoned coconut milk and aromatics.
+Garnish with more julienne ginger, fresh coriander leaves, crispy shallots, Thai basil flowers, pickled cucumber, and ginger.
+This dish pairs beautifully with steamed Jasmine rice and a spicy salad.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.